Bradley Cooper ‘So Excited’ To Accompany Pregnant Girlfriend Irina Shayk To Ultrasound Appointments

 Bradly Cooper is expecting his first child with model Irina Shayk and couldn’t be more excited.

-The 42-year-old actor is reportedly so excited, that he is sure to attend most— if not all— of Irina’s doctor appointments.
+The 42-year-old actor is reportedly so excited that he is sure to attend most— if not all— of Irina’s doctor appointments.
 E!
 News said Cooper is proving to be quite supportive during the pregnancy as he loves seeing the ultrasounds.
 Bradley has been accompanying Irina as they track the baby’s progress.

 The site quoted a source as it described how much Cooper is enjoying impending fatherhood.